 - Fundamentals of how people function.
 All effective methods of change work, rapport, and communication, including NLP, rely on these basics.
 And there is a lot more to discover!
 The more you understand the basics, the more able you become to apply NLP techniques both powerfully and flexibly.

-Much of the material I present here got developed in collaboration with my colleagues, including Jan (pronounced “yon”) Saeger, Michael Harris, Ron Nodvik, Steve Andreas, and others.
+Much of the material I present here got developed in collaboration with colleagues, including NLP experts Steve Andreas, Michael Harris, Duff McDuffee and Jan (pronounced “yon”) Saeger, hypnotist Ron Nodvik, and others.
 My articles on this blog presents my understanding of what got developed.
-The models and distinctions used by my colleagues may differ mine.
+The models and distinctions used by my colleagues may differ from mine.